We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Considerations: The seams on either side of this roller don’t always match up.
-Foam rolling can be uncomfortable in general, but a seam can dig into your skin in a way that’s not helpful.
+Foam rolling can be uncomfortable in general, but reviewers say the seams can dig into skin in a way that’s not helpful.

 - Built-in timer.
 No need to use a phone, a watch, or even Alexa to time your rolling.

 - Excellent battery life.
 It takes some mondo battery power to make a roller vibrate.
 This model’s rechargeable batteries last 2 to 4 hours, so most people will need to charge it only every few days.